30+ Financial Resources for Lung Cancer Patients

 Who It’s For: Cancer patients and their families

 Good Days is an independent nonprofit organization that provides financial aid to cancer patients.
 The organization’s services include copay, travel, premium and diagnostic testing assistance.
-An example of a life-changing program Good Days provides is the Premium Assistance program.
-The Premium Assistance program was designed for patients who need help financing their medical insurance premiums.
-Good Days can make payments toward a patient’s monthly premium costs as well as premiums for family members.
+Its Premium Assistance program was designed for patients who need help financing their medical insurance premiums.
+Good Days can make payments toward a lung cancer patient’s monthly premium costs as well as premiums for family members.

 Cancer Type: Any